vibrantlychee/thesis-code/to-do.md

 [ ] Train on an IC -> test using just that IC -> RMSE (a bit higher) [ ] Train on an IC -> test using another IC -> RMSE (a bit lower)

-Do the above match Griffith (2019)?
+Are the above in the same order of magnitude as Griffith (2019)?

 # Computational